 Over several years of performing, writing, recording, and touring locally and nationally with three different bands, Ree has had the opportunity to share the stage with a wide range of musicians including Grammy Winner Brian Whitman, Grammy nominees Katie Herzig and Sophie B. Hawkins, Dove Award winner Chris August and Dove nominee Audrey Assad, Billboard Artists Penny and Sparrow, Taking Back Sunday, and JJ Heller, American Idol's Brooke White, Stephen Egerton of the punk band Descendents, and international speaker Ravi Zacharias.

-Ree has recorded seven albums and many singles, been featured in a documentary in Mexico City, won 3rd place in The Voice of Shunde competition while living in China, has had her songs licensed in independent films and in stores throughout Europe, and is a voice coach for other aspiring singers.
+Ree has recorded seven albums and many singles, been featured in a documentary in Mexico City, won 3rd place in The Voice of Shunde competition while living in China, has had her songs licensed in independent films and in stores throughout the world, and is a voice coach for other aspiring singers.
 Ree has also performed with non-profit organizations as an artist and speaker, providing hope for healing from the effects of abuse.
-Originally a big city girl from Phoenix, AZ, she recently moved to the greater Nashville area of Columbia, TN with her husband, 2 fur babies and they are now expecting their first child.
+Originally a big city girl from Phoenix, AZ, she recently moved to the greater Nashville area of Columbia, TN with her husband, 2 fur babies and is now expecting her first child.
 When she's not coaching other singers, Ree is writing and recording her own music, pitching songs for TV/Film, session singing, pursuing other dreams and trying to encourage and inspire as many people as she can along the way.